punkholic/YouTube-to-Spotify-Paylist/README/yt2spotify_README.md

 pip install -r requirements.txt
 ```

-3. Set up API credentials:
-   - See [API Setup Guide](README/API_SETUP.md) for detailed instructions on setting up Spotify and YouTube API credentials

-4. Choose your migration direction:
+3. Choose your migration direction:
-   - For YouTube to Spotify: See [YouTube to Spotify Guide](README/yt2spotify_README.md)
+   - For YouTube to Spotify: See [YouTube to Spotify Guide](yt2spotify_README.md)
-   - For Spotify to YouTube: See [Spotify to YouTube Guide](README/spotify2yt_README.md)
+   - For Spotify to YouTube: See [Spotify to YouTube Guide](spotify2yt_README.md)

 ## Requirements